Top 3 Questions to Ask When Interviewing a Mortgage Lender

-This is a great question to determine their level of passion and how serious they take their profession.
-While this may not be a deal breaker, it’s important to know if your lender is staying up-to-date on the updates and changes that are occurring constantly throughout their industry.
+This is a great question to determine their level of passion and how seriously they take their profession.
+While this may not be a deal-breaker, it’s important to know if your lender is staying up-to-date on the updates and changes that are occurring constantly throughout their industry.

 Question #2 – What kind of added value do you bring?